sbd-community/handbook/docs/standards/us/nist-sp-800-218-ssdf-overview.md

 ---
 # NIST SP 800-218: Secure Software Development Framework (SSDF)

-## 1. Why the SSDF matters
+## 1. Why it matters for Connected Devices

 The **Secure Software Development Framework (SSDF)**, detailed in **NIST Special Publication 800-218**, is a set of fundamental, high-level practices for building secure software.
 It was developed in response to US Executive Order 14028, "Improving the Nation's Cybersecurity," and serves as a common language for software producers and consumers to talk about security.

 Unlike a prescriptive standard, the SSDF is a flexible framework.
 It focuses on the *outcomes* of security practices rather than specific tools or methods.
+For manufacturers of **Products with Digital Elements (PDEs)**, or "connected devices," the SSDF provides the foundational "what" of a secure development lifecycle.
+It is intentionally broad and technology-neutral so it can be used by any organization, regardless of size, industry sector, or security maturity.

 :::info Official Text
 The full text of the framework is available from NIST: